Bilalk0804/Bilalk0804/README.md

 ## 👋 About Me

 - 🎓 Electronics and Communication Engineering student at [IIIT Pune](https://www.iiitp.ac.in/)
-- 🔍 Passionate about the intersection of AI, Mathematics.
+- 🔍 Passionate about the intersection of Generative AI, Mathematics.
 - 💡 Constantly exploring new technologies and applying them to practical problems
 - 🌱 Currently enhancing my skills in machine learning.
 - 💬 Let's discuss algorithms, neural networks, or the latest tech trends!